pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 To associate a brick to a RX number (RX_num above), set this RX number under the protocol, set option to 1, launch a bind and power on the brick you want to control.
 Repeat this for every brick using a different RX number each time and then indicate the number of bricks to be comtrolled using the Option field.

 Example: I want to control 2 bricks.
 I select RX number 1, set option to 1 and launch a bind on the first brick.
 I select RX number 2, set option to 1 and launch a bind on the second brick.
-Now to control both bricks I set RX number to 1, option to 2.
+Now to control both bricks I set RX number to 1 and option to 2.
 Therefore brick1 will react to channels CH1 to CH4 and brick2 to channel CH5 to CH8.
+On another model I can control 4 other bricks, bind each brick to RX number 3 to 6 and then finaly set RX number to 3 and option to 4 to contol the 4 bricks with CH1 to CH16.

 ### Sub_protocol Analog - *0*